Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

   [ ] * customizer status --> List of features being currently installed and its properties. (favorites, keybinds...) (customizertesting) It relies in customizerhealth
   [ ] * customizer update --> Updates the current customizer installation
   [ ] * customizer upgrade --> Updates the current features installed via customizer.
 Checking for major stable versions of the same features.
 It relies in customizerhealth
+- [ ] create new folder structure in the repo with the classical folders: src, doc...
+- [ ] Create license file LICENSE.md

 ### TO-DO v2.0
 - [ ] Switch from an extreme programming branching model to a less agile one
 - [ ] Implement meaningful changelogs by following patterns in commit messages.
 Also squash commits that program a single feature
-- [ ] Document code using a Wikipedia
+- [ ] Document code using a Wiki
 - document functions_install.sh, uninstall, and common API. --> use function headers
 - document declarable priperties of each installation --> use guide in data features
 - document all functions that are installed as a feature and the different subsystems installed